 Digital access and devices are deeply intertwined with our daily lives more than ever: they’re how we learn, work, shop, and even manage our health and finances.
 When it comes to our reliance on these essential tools, there’s no slowing down or turning back, and the same should apply to how we approach accessibility.

 In theory, today’s digital revolution is supposed to make managing routine tasks and responsibilities easier for everyone, including the 61 million individuals with disabilities in the United States.
 But the digital divide in accessibility may prevent students, employees, and customers with disabilities from equally engaging online.
 It affects large swaths of our population, as well as aging adults—and, according to the Census Bureau, the number of adults age 65 and older will outnumber those under the age of 18, in a little over a decade.

-There’s no question—in 2021, organizations are being measured by their commitment to diversity, equity, and inclusion, both internally and externally.
+There’s no question organizations are now being measured by their commitment to diversity, equity, and inclusion, both internally and externally.
 Here are some digital accessibility insights to keep in mind as we work to usher in a more inclusive future.

 - Lawsuits are on the rise

 Being proactive about following accessibility standards and guidelines can save your business from costly litigation and a wounded brand image.
-The filing of federal and state digital accessibility lawsuits tapered off due to shutdown orders at the beginning of the pandemic, but the number significantly shot up by the middle and end of last year.
-In fact, lawsuits increased by 23% in 2020, amounting to almost ten a day, according to a report from digital accessibility company UsableNet.
-Filings have gone beyond websites and mobile apps, with video accessibility becoming a new target.
+The filing of federal and state digital accessibility lawsuits continue to rise and filings have gone beyond websites and mobile apps, with video accessibility becoming a new target.